Companions on Artin stacks: Weil sheaves

 \begin{lemma} Let $\cF$ be a lisse Weil $\Qlb$-sheaf on a stack $X$.
 Then there exists a dominant open immersion $j\colon U\to X$ and a gerbe-like morphism $f\colon U\to Y$, where $Y$ is a Deligne-Mumford stack, such that the adjunction map $f^*\cG\to j^*\cF$, where $\cG\colonequals f_*j^*\cF$, is an isomorphism. \end{lemma}

+Recall that any gerbe-like morphism $f\colon U\to Y$ of stacks is a smooth universal homeomorphism \cite[Tags 06R9, 0DN8]{SP}.
 Note that $f^*\cG\simeq j^*\cF$ implies that $\cG$ is a lisse Weil $\Qlb$-sheaf, which is simple if $j^*\cF$ is simple.
-Recall that any morphism $f\colon U\to Y$ of stacks making $U$ a gerbe over $Y$ is a smooth universal homeomorphism \cite[Tags 06R9, 0DN8]{SP}.
-Thus, in the lemma, if $X$ is geometrically unibranch, then $Y$ is geometrically unibranch, and $\det(\cF)$ and $\det(\cG)$ have the same (possibly infinite) order by Lemma \ref{l.subm}.
+Moreover, if $X$ is geometrically unibranch, then $Y$ is geometrically unibranch, and $\det(\cF)$ and $\det(\cG)$ have the same (possibly infinite) order by Lemma \ref{l.subm}.

 \begin{proof} By a d\'evissage result of Behrend \cite[Propositions 5.1.11, 5.1.14]{Behrend}, there exists a dominant open immersion $j\colon U\to X$ and a gerbe-like morphism $f\colon U\to Y$, where $Y$ is a Deligne-Mumford stack, such that the diagonal of $f$ has connected geometric fibers.
 By generic base change \cite[Proposition 2.11]{IZ}, up to shrinking $Y$ (and $U$), we may assume that $f_*\cF$ commutes with base change.
 It then suffices to check that the adjunction $f_y^*f_{y*}(\cF\res U_y)\to \cF\res U_y$ is an isomorphism for every geometric fiber $f_y\colon U_y\to y$ of $f$.
 Since $U_y$ is the classifying stack of a connected group scheme over $y$, any sheaf on $U_y$ is constant and the assertion is trivial. \end{proof}